Published: Nov. 16, 2009

 Visco and colleagues have documented that robotic colpopexy does provide the short-term benefits that patients are looking for.
 They found that compared with the open procedure, robotic sacrocolpopexies provided similar short-term surgical outcomes, but the robotic group had significantly shorter hospital stays (1.3 days on average versus 2.7 days for open), and their blood loss was significantly less (103 ml versus 255 ml).

-Duke owns four different robots, two at Duke University Hospital and one each at Duke Raleigh and Durham Regional hospitals, which are used to perform a variety of procedures.
+Duke owns four different robots, two at Duke University Hospital and one each at Duke Raleigh and Duke Regional hospitals, which are used to perform a variety of procedures.

 Gynecologic oncology surgeon Fidel Valea, MD, uses the robot mostly for radical hysterectomy, which requires a lot of dissection.
 Craig Sobolewski, MD, chief of the Division of Minimally Invasive Gynecologic Surgery, uses the robot mostly for myomectomy (fibroid removal), which involves a lot of suturing.